-- A conservation NGO is owning sheep farms in Bulgaria, ensuring management and maintenance of the grassland ecosystems independent from political and economical changes - Created innovative approach to nature conservation, providing an important tool in the hands of the conservation NGOs. - Established five all year round and two summer sheep farms in five protected areas with feeding sites for carcass eating birds. - Employed 4 local people in the first year and 2 team members are part-time engaged. - Leased about 1000 ha pastures and meadows in the area of protected areas. - Ensured management of about 300 hectares of grasslands in lowlands and another 750 hectares (according to the MP of the NP a sheep covers 2,5 ha of pastures) in the mountains. - Created preconditions for employing of about 40 shepherds, 5 to 10 local coordinators and 2 FWFF's team members until 2013 and beyond and nature supporting management of grasslands of about 15000 hectares with about 3000 sheep that will be settled in the vicinity or within 3 National parks and 7 protected areas in accordance with the management plans of these territories.
+- A conservation NGO is owning sheep farms in Bulgaria, ensuring management and maintenance of the grassland ecosystems independent from political and economic changes. - Created innovative approach to nature conservation, providing an important tool in the hands of conservation NGOs. - Established five all year round and two summer sheep farms in five protected areas with feeding sites for carcass eating birds. - Employed 4 local people in the first year and 2 team members are part-time engaged. - Leased about 1000 ha pastures and meadows in the area of protected areas. - Ensured management of about 300 hectares of grasslands in lowlands and another 750 hectares (according to the Management plans of the National parks a sheep covers 2,5 ha of pastures) in the mountains. - Created preconditions for employing of about 40 shepherds, 5 to 10 local coordinators and 2 FWFF's team members until 2013 and beyond and nature supporting management of grasslands of about 15000 hectares with about 3000 sheep that will be settled in the vicinity or within 3 National parks and 7 protected areas in accordance with the management plans of these territories. - First products from the farms are just now on sale for members of FWFF and related NGOs, conservation groups and supporters.
+Buying the FWFF's sheep products as yogurt, white cheese, and lambs they receive a high quality organic product and support the conservation of nature.
+Until now 38 people (mainly from the capital city- Sofia) are members (customers) of Conservation Sheep Breeding initiative.
+They seem satisfied from the first products they tried and they say that will introduce and involve their friends and relatives in the scheme.